In England, alcohol and drug use are two of the leading risks for early death among people aged 15 to 49.

 Residential care offers structure and routine, some things clients may have previously lived without.
 This can be extremely beneficial when treating addiction as it provides consistency and stability.

 How do referrals work?

 This initial call can help us find out about your relationship with drugs and alcohol as well as your current psychological state.
-We can also discuss your budget for rehab as well as your motivations for recovery.
+We can also discuss your budget for rehab in Suffolk as well as your motivations for recovery.